EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 ### Ansible playbooks

 Ansible playbooks are configuration files in a YAML format that tell Ansible what to do.
 A playbook executes its assigned tasks sequentially from top to bottom.
-Tasks in playbooks are grouped by a block of codes called a play.
+Tasks in playbooks are grouped by a block of instructions called a play.
 The following diagram shows the high level structure of a playbook:

 <p align="center">
   <img alt="An outer box labeled 'Playbook' contains two smaller boxes.
 The first is labeled 'Play 1', the second is labeled 'Play 2'.
 They contain stacked boxes similar to each other.
 The first box is a lighter color than the others, labeled 'Hosts 1 (or Hosts 2, for the 'Play 2' box)'.
 The others are labeled 'Task 1', 'Task 2', and after an ellipsis 'Task N'." src="/blog/2022/08/ansible-tutorial-with-aws-ec2/high-level-playbook.webp" width="400" />